Skip to main content

 Burial and plot allowances

 Some families qualify for monetary burial and plot allowances that help offset funeral and cemetery costs.
 These are most commonly available when the death was service-connected, occurred in a VA facility, or the veteran was receiving VA benefits.
-These are partial allowances rather than full reimbursement, and the amounts are set and periodically updated by the VA.
+They are partial allowances rather than full reimbursement, and the amounts are set and periodically updated by the VA.

 How to claim the benefits

 Veterans' benefits can be combined with the planning steps in our guide to paying for a funeral, and the planning checklist can help you keep the paperwork together.
+For the ceremony itself, see our guide to military funeral honors.

 Even when VA benefits cover part of the cost, the funeral home is bound by the FTC Funeral Rule: you are entitled to an itemized price list and may buy only the goods and services you want.
 Tell the provider about the burial flag, honors, and any national-cemetery plans so they are not duplicated on your bill.